The University has two separate grievance processes for handling reports of Prohibited Conduct, including Sex-Based Misconduct, under this Policy:

 - All other reports of Prohibited Conduct which do not involve Sex-Based Misconduct.

 For matters processed under Grievance Process 1, a “formal” or “written” complaint is not required but is encouraged.
-Responsible Employees are required to report any allegations regarding such matters as described under Section V.A.2.
+Responsible Employees are required to report any allegations regarding such matters as described in Section V.A.2, above.